cockpit-project/console.dot/README.md

 ## Usage

- - Build the credentials and custom container:
+ - Build the credentials, custom container, and connector zipapps:
    ```
    make
    ```